 I thought it’d be fun to check out the other corners of the city a bit too far on foot but then I remember that I’ll need to lug the bicycle up the overhead bridge!

-Older men in their 60s or 70s ride the black, old-fashioned bicycles my Chinese boy cousins and friends rode on when we were kids but the younger generation go for the motorised bicycle.
+Older men in their 60s or 70s ride the black, old-fashioned bicycles my Chinese boy cousins and friends rode on when we were kids.

-The motorised bicycle looks fun – this lady still looks stylish astride a bicycle!
+The electric bicycle looks fun – this lady still looks stylish astride a bicycle!

 When you’re feeling fit, you can pedal on your own but if you’re feeling tired, you can just switch to the motor.
 Useful, isn’t it, for those uphill climbs?

-I think the motorised bicycle needs a full day’s charge of electricity to last a few days.
+I think the electric bicycle needs a full day’s charge of electricity to last a few days.